piegope/doc/docs/en/kb/devolutions-server/how-to-articles/least-privileges-ad-password.md

 ![!!KB8031.png](https://webdevolutions.azureedge.net/docs/en/kb/KB8031.png)

 {% snippet icon.shieldInfo %}
 The password rotation feature will use the default built-in {{ en.DVLS }} password rules.
-To level-up the password rules to respect your domain password rules, create a password template in ***Administration - System Settings - Password Template*** Then set it as the default password template in ***Administration - System Settings Password Management - Password Template***
+To level-up the password rules to respect your domain password rules, create a password template in ***Administration - System Settings - Password Template*** Then set it as the default password template in ***Administration - System Settings Password Management - Password Template***.
 {% endsnippet %}